KognitionAI/pilecv4j-opencv-packaging/README.md

 Once you've installed or built the Open CV binary distribution, you can package and install the Java jar with the native binaries by pointing to the installed distribution via the `OPENCV_INSTALL` variable and running the `package.sh` script as follows:

-On windows, from git-bash, MSYS2/MinGW, or Cygwin you can invoke something like:
+On windows, from MSYS2/MinGW you can invoke something like:

 ```MVN=/c/utils/apache-3.2.2/bin/mvn OPENCV_INSTALL=`cygpath -w /c/Users/[user]/projects/opencv-3.3.1` ./package.sh```